Here Are The 4 Basic Duties of Husbands In Islam According to Quran and Hadith

 The Prophet (PBUH) also said, “The best of you is the one who is better towards his family, and I am to my family the best among all” – (Wasa’il al-Shiah, vol 14. p 122)

-While these may sound as very basic rights, our society tends to ignore them, leading to a number of domestic quarrels that are not ideal for families.
+While these may sound like very basic rights, our society tends to ignore them, leading to a number of domestic quarrels that are not ideal for families.

 What do you think of the story?
 Please, let us know in the comments section below!